xieweiAlex/English_Learning/words/2022/words-June.md

+You won't let ambition cloud your judgement.

+Go cut off an hour or two at each end of your eating period and before you know it, it's down to 8 hours, 6 hours, 4 hours, then it's a cinch to go down one meal a day.
+If Charles was the father, he would never have shirked his responsibilities.
+The police subjected him to an inquisition that lasted two hours.

+Most store-bought dressings are **brimming** with added sugar, preservatives, and artificial flavorings that can diminish the potential health benefits of your salad.
+It's fascinating.
+How can someone as **enlightened** as Sheldon come from someone like you?

+It would be like **weaning off** drug.

+He was a **devout** Christian. -
+She **shrieked** **in fright**. -
+A perfect **retort**.

-Although you’ve probably heard that breakfast is the most important meal of the day, being attuned to your hunger cues can be more beneficial to your health than forcing yourself to eat when you’re not hungry.
+Although you've probably heard that breakfast is the most important meal of the day, being **attuned** to your hunger **cues** can be more beneficial to your health than forcing yourself to eat when you’re not hungry.

 ## Week 4